 LCATT has many connections with Alexander in Education and the performing Arts, especially with some of our current teachers running the Alexander department at the Royal College of Music www.alexandernow.org.
 As such we have a special relationship with Royal College of Music and our graduates have the opportunity to assist teaching at the RCM.
 Reciprocally, students from the RCM visit our Training school.

-Currently, in the UK, two of our graduates have taught in the music department of Oundle school, and two currently teach in the music department of Uppingham school (one as head of department).
+Currently, in the UK, three of our graduates have taught in the music department of Oundle school, and two currently teach in the music department of Uppingham school (one as head of department).
 One graduate teaches regularly at the Junior Royal College of Music, two assist at the Junior Royal Academy of Music and one at Rose Bruford Drama school.
-Two graduates teach regularly at Educare primary school, a school where Alexander forms the basis of the education http://www.educaresmallschool.org.uk, as well as several teaching Alexander in regular Primary and secondary schools.
-Overseas there are also alumni teaching in music and drama schools in Greece, Spain, USA, Japan, China, Argentina, etc…
+Recently one graduate has joined the staff of the prestigious Yehudi Menuhin School as an Alexander teacher.
+Two graduates teach regularly at Educare primary school, a school where Alexander forms the basis of their education http://www.educaresmallschool.org.uk, as well as several teaching Alexander in regular Primary and secondary schools.
+Overseas there are also alumni teaching in music and drama schools in Greece, Spain, USA, Japan, China, Argentina etc…

 Our graduates are –

-Kaoru Kuwata, Julia Duschenes, Mark Wildsmith, Ella Giermakowsi, Catharine Gunningham, Clare Adams, Charlotte Eilenberg, Polly Waterfield, Beatrice Pemberton, Joel Hartman, Juliette Davril, Eric Bell, Paola Lerma, David Jarvis, Paul Dadswell, Turo Vuorenpuro, Julia Cowper, Jeremy Cassidy, Ruth Tod, James Allsopp, Emily Jeffers, Tim Giles, Susan Brennan, Jackie Beim, Rachel Gering-Hasthorpe, Daniella Soares Barsoumian, Lynn Edmonstone, Bodel Rikys, Robert Canner, Savvas Koudounas, Eleni Vosniadou, Xiaosong Que, Esther Miltiadous, Jonathan Pattrick, Christine Betsill, Elizabeth Abrahams, Nikki Brin, Elena Solomou, Deborah Levy, Angelique Swallow, Deena Newman, Andy Smith, Fuensanta Zambrana-Ruiz, Abi Clancey, Patricia Aldred, Roger Linden, Natasha Broke, Helen Kearns, Caroline Sears, Jerzy Giermakowski, Sarah Oliver, Anna Kritikou, Richard William Renwick, Georgia Paizi, Kate Ellingham-Hunt, Tom Ball.
+Kaoru Kuwata, Julia Duschenes, Mark Wildsmith, Ella Giermakowsi, Catharine Gunningham, Clare Adams, Charlotte Eilenberg, Polly Waterfield, Beatrice Pemberton, Joel Hartman, Juliette Davril, Eric Bell, Paola Lerma, David Jarvis, Paul Dadswell, Turo Vuorenpuro, Julia Cowper, Jeremy Cassidy, Ruth Tod, James Allsopp, Emily Jeffers, Tim Giles, Susan Brennan, Jackie Beim, Rachel Gering-Hasthorpe, Daniella Soares Barsoumian, Lynn Edmonstone, Bodel Rikys, Robert Canner, Savvas Koudounas, Eleni Vosniadou, Xiaosong Que, Esther Miltiadous, Jonathan Pattrick, Christine Betsill, Elizabeth Abrahams, Nikki Brin, Elena Solomou, Deborah Levy, Angelique Swallow, Deena Newman, Andy Smith, Fuensanta Zambrana-Ruiz, Abi Clancey, Patricia Aldred, Roger Linden, Natasha Broke, Helen Kearns, Caroline Sears, Jerzy Giermakowski, Sarah Oliver, Anna Kritikou, William Renwick, Georgia Paizi, Kate Ellingham-Hunt, Tom Ball, Jessamy Harvey, Theo Ziarkas, Daniela Sangiorgio, James Douglas, Felicity Matthews, Hanna-Liis Lao, Anna Camilla Goldbeck-Wood, Apollo Dellios, Jonna Jarvitalo, Duncan Hughes, Amelia Widjaja.

 Julia Duschenes trained at the Hampstead Alexander Centre and the London Centre for Alexander Technique and Training, qualifying in 2003.
 She is now a regular teacher at LCATT.
 She is an avid amateur viola player and particularly enjoys teaching musicians in local music schools and in her private practice in St Albans.